 Industrial and logistics

 The industrial and logistics sector has seen robust demand post-pandemic.
-Rental growth in the sector has outperformed the majority of other mainstream asset classes and inflation due to the continuing imbalance due to demand consistently outstripping supply aided by the higher interest rate environment.
+Rental growth in the sector has outperformed the majority of other mainstream asset classes, and inflation, due to a consistent demand outstripping supply.
 The resilience and adaptability of the sector continues to make it a key driver of economic growth and development in the UK.

-The sector is going through a period of immense change and pressure centred on various issues such as electrification, automation of last-mile deliveries, a growth in ultra urban logistic centres to meet the growing Q-commerce demand, alongside more traditional factors such as planning constraints and availability of suitable development land.
-As the global economy evolves the sector will need to continue to adapt to changing consumer behaviours, technological advancements and supply chain disruptions.
-Investors are also anticipating a potential shift in the market given the change in investment values.
+The sector is going through a period of immense change and pressure, centred on issues such as access to power, future-proofing electrification and alternative fuel requirements, automation of last-mile deliveries, a growth in ultra urban logistic centres to meet the growing Q-commerce demand, alongside more traditional factors such as planning constraints and availability of suitable development land.
+The proposed changes to business rates for large commercial properties with a rateable value over £500,000 could also see a substantial squeeze on margins for many occupiers in the sector.
+As the global economy evolves, the sector will need to continue to adapt to changing consumer behaviours, technological advancements, and supply chain disruptions.

-Top of the agenda for the majority of investors and occupiers is the delivery of a sustainable industrial and logistics pipeline from the manner of construction and refurbishment of buildings, to developing technologies and systems to make operations more efficient and sustainable.
-The drive towards net-zero and the key role that ESG plays in the decision making process for both investors and occupiers has been topic of discussion for our clients, and one in which we have been consistently involved.
+Quality is a key driver in decision making in the sector, both from an investor and an occupier viewpoint – whether in terms of location, facilities, or sustainability.
+Increasingly featuring at the top of the agenda for many investors and occupiers is the delivery of a sustainable industrial and logistics pipeline from the manner of construction and refurbishment of buildings, to developing technologies and systems to make operations more efficient and sustainable.
+The drive towards net-zero and the key role that ESG plays in the decision-making process for both investors and occupiers has been a topic of discussion for our clients, and one in which we have been consistently involved.
+Striking a balance between sustainability and cost pressures is going to be a challenge.

-• Investors will be looking for ways that they can keep up with (and anticipate) the needs of their occupiers
+• Investors are looking for ways that they can keep up with (and anticipate) the needs of their occupiers – in terms of estate and unit facilities, and enabling their operations (for example EV last mile vehicles, alternative fuel HGVs etc).

-• Occupiers will be looking at efficient use of space within their property portfolios, which may see re-purposing of assets within their businesses
+• Occupiers are looking at efficient use of space within their property portfolios and potential re-purposing or rationalising of assets within their businesses.
+A rise in appetite for reducing the length of supply chains has had an impact on that.

-• Last-mile logistics will take on greater prominence as our reliance on home deliveries looks unlikely to reduce substantially
+• Last-mile logistics will remain of key importance as our reliance on home deliveries looks unlikely to reduce substantially.
+As shop brands disappear from the high street, logistics demand will only increase.

 Main contacts